Aulac toll proposal / New Brunswick border impact

 Impact

-Do you believe the proposed toll would make it harder for you to work, earn income, run a business, or pursue your livelihood in New Brunswick?
+Would the proposed toll make it harder for you to keep making these trips into New Brunswick?

 Questions